-- 2.3.2 A total of 2140 written notifications were sent out on Monday 7th December 2015, either by letter or by email, to individuals, community groups, developers, agents and infrastructure providers in line with the SCI, notifying them of the consultation, how to view the documents and inviting them to make comments before the set deadline.
-A sample of the letter can be found in Appendix 2. - 2.3.3 The table below provides a summary of who was consulted and by what means.
+2.3.2 A total of 2140 written notifications were sent out on Monday 7th December 2015, either by letter or by email, to individuals, community groups, developers, agents and infrastructure providers in line with the SCI, notifying them of the consultation, how to view the documents and inviting them to make comments before the set deadline.
+A sample of the letter can be found in Appendix 2.

-Links to SCI Consultee Method of notification

-Specific Consultation Bodies Statutory Bodies Letter and email

-Town & Parish

-Councils

-General Consultation Bodies General Consultees Email

-Other Consultees Other Consultees Email

-List of Other Organisations and Bradford Councillors Email

-Groups Notification Request Email

-not identified in

-Planning LDF Newsletter Email

-regulations Subscribers

-Previous respondents

-to DPD consultation

-1
+Links to SCI Consultee Method of notification Specific Consultation Bodies Statutory Bodies Letter and email Town & Parish Councils General Consultation Bodies General Consultees Email Other Consultees Other Consultees Email List of Other Organisations and Bradford Councillors Email Groups not identified in Notification Request Email Planning regulations LDF Newsletter Subscribers Email Previous respondents to DPD consultation